sw9brl/sw9brl/README.md

 - 💪 I’m preparing to be a Google Cloud Certified and a Scrum Master Certified (PSM)
 - 📫 Fell Free To Reach Me: <a href="mailto:paulo.camargo@sw9.com.br">paulo.camargo@sw9.com.br</a>

-- If you need help, please press this SOS Button 🆘 😉.
+- If you need help, please press this SOS Button <div style="font-size:5rem;width:100%;text-align:center;">🆘</div> 😉.
 I'm happy to help 👊

 - I 💗 my Job